-ment of civilization.
-It certainly may be said that the Bible is worthy of study for its literary qualities.
+tively opposing or showing hostility to religion, thus "preferring those who believe in no religion over those who do believe."
+Zorach v.
+Clauson, supra, at 314.
+We do not agree, however, that this decision in any sense has that effect.
+In addition, it might well be said that one's education is not complete without a study of comparative religion or the history of religion and its relationship to the advancement of civilization.
+It certainly may be said that the Bible is worthy of study for its literary and historic qualities.
 Nothing we have said here indicates that such study of the Bible or of religion, when presented objectively as part of a secular program of education, may not be effected consistent with the First Amendment.
 But the exercises here do not fall into those categories.
 They are religious exercises, required by the States in violation of the command of the First Amendment that the Government maintain strict neutrality, neither aiding nor opposing religion.

 Finally, we cannot accept that the concept of neutrality, which does not permit a State to require a religious exercise even with the consent of the majority of those affected, collides with the majority's right to free exercise of religion.
-The Free Exercise Clause has never meant that a majority could exercise its will to use the machinery of the State to exercise its beliefs.
+While the Free Exercise Clause clearly prohibits the use of state action to deny the rights of free exercise to anyone, it has never meant that a majority could use the machinery of the State to practice its beliefs.
 Such a contention was effectively answered by Mr. Justice Jackson for the Court in Board of Education v.
 Barnette, 319 U. S. 624, 638 (1943):